Inside you’ll find out how to determine your family values then make them a strong part of your family.

 The issue is that my husband and I are polar opposites.

 Like completely polar.
-North Pole to South Pole.
-Vanilla to chocolate.
-Sweet to savory.
+We are North Pole to South Pole, vanilla to chocolate.
+Sweet to savory opposites.
 And yet, somehow, our core values align well together.

 How To Determine Your Family Values

 It’s not as difficult as you may think… I have a page full of values for you to brainstorm and choose from you can access instantly here.

 If you don’t bring your values to the forefront of your family life by deed, tradition, and conversation then you can’t expect your children to exhibit them later.

 Sure, they will “catch” a lot of things, but if we aren’t sure of our own core values then we won’t be living them in a big way.

 Begin by Asking Yourself These Questions…

 It can be hard to think about what things we value most.
 We’re so caught up in the hubbub of life we often forget to really focus on the deeper things, they are less “urgent.”
 That’s why we’re going to do this exercise.